bwalshe/sum-language/bison_comparison/README.md

-# Understanding Grammar Kit
+# Parser Expression Grammars in Grammar Kit

-Jet Brains grammar-kit is a powerful parser generator but it's a bit tricky to get to grips with as it follows a slightly different theoretical framework than most parser generators I am familiar with and there isn't much documentation available for it.
-On top of this it actually uses a combination of two different types of parser generator which makes things even more confusing.
+Jet Brains [Grammar Kit](https://github.com/JetBrains/Grammar-Kit) is a powerful parser generator, but it follows a slightly different theoretical framework than most parser generators I am familiar with and there isn't much documentation available for it.
+On top of this it actually uses a combination of two different types of parser generator which I found quite confusing.
-There are a few readme and tutorial files in the github repo, but that is about it.
-These documents seem to assume that you already have a good understanding of parser generation and for someone like me, who took one (1) undergrad course on compiler design 20 years ago, this is all a lot to take in at once.
-The instructions tell you how to do various things in grammar-kit, but they don't really explain it in much depth.
+There are a few readme and tutorial files in the github repo, but they seem to asu assume that you already have a good understanding of parser generation.
+For someone like me, who took one (1) undergrad course on compiler design 20 years ago, this is all a lot to take in at once.
+The following article is based on some notes I put together to help understand how it all works.

-Most parser generators are based on Context Free Grammars (CFG), but Grammar Kit is based on Parsing Expression Grammars (PEG) which are very similar, but just different enough to cause confusion.
-In order to explain how Grammar Kit works, I am going to go through some worked examples and show how the Grammar Kit's behaviour differs from Bison, a CFG based parser generation.
-I'll try and avoid going into detail on the theory side of things and focus more on the practical differences.
+Most parser generators are based on Context Free Grammars (CFGs), but Grammar Kit is based on Parsing Expression Grammars (PEGs).
+These are very similar, but just different enough to cause confusion.
+In order to explain how Grammar Kit works, I am going to go through some worked examples and show how Grammar Kit's behaviour differs from Bison, which is a more traditional a CFG based parser generation.
+I'll try to avoid going into detail on the theory side of things and instead focus more on the practical differences.
 Before I can do that though, I'll give a brief overview of Parsers, Parser Generators and Grammars first.

 ## Parsers, Parser Generators and Grammars